By Audrey F. Baker, Trail Guide

 Our MTRP Trail Guide walks are an opportunity to learn more about natural Southern California, with its unique landscapes, habitats, local history, plant and animal life.
 The walks are free, interesting, fact-filled, and geared to all ages and interests.
 Grab sturdy shoes, that comfortable hat, water bottle and sunscreen and hit the trail!

-Morning walks are offered every Saturday, Sunday and Wednesday, from 9:30 to 11 a.m.
-You’ll start from the park’s Visitor and Interpretive Center, 1 Father Junipero Serra Trail, San Carlos.
-The walk beginning from the Kumeyaay Lake Campground Entry Station, Two Father Junipero Serra Trail, at the San Carlos-Santee border, gives a different perspective of the park and its diverse habitats.
+Morning walks are offered every Saturday, Sunday and Wednesday, 9:30 to 11 a.m.
+Start from the Visitor and Interpretive Center, 1 Father Junipero Serra Trail, San Carlos.
+The walk beginning from the Kumeyaay Lake Campground Entry Station, 2 Father Junipero Serra Trail, San Carlos-Santee border, gives a different perspective of the park and its diverse habitats.
 These walks are offered from 8:30 to 10 a.m. on the second and fourth Saturdays of the month, and take in historic Old Mission Dam.
 We meet by the flag poles.

-––Audrey F. Baker is a Trail Guide at Mission Trails Regional Park.
+––Audrey F. Baker is a trail guide at Mission Trails Regional Park.
 Write to her at firstname.lastname@example.org.